Songket: Production centers

 In Indonesia, songket is produced in Sumatra, Kalimantan, Bali, Sulawesi, Lombok and Sumbawa.
-In Sumatra the famous songket production centers is in Minangkabau Pandai Sikek area, and Koto Gadang in Agam Regency, also Silungkang area in Sawahlunto, West Sumatra, Jambi City, Jambi and Palembang, South Sumatra.
+In Sumatra the famous songket production centers is in Minangkabau Pandai Sikek in Tanah Datar Regency, and Koto Gadang in Agam Regency, also Silungkang area in Sawahlunto, West Sumatra, Jambi City, Jambi and Palembang, South Sumatra.
 In Bali, songket production villages can be found in Klungkung regency, especially at Sidemen and Gelgel village.
 The Klungkung Market is a popular spot to shop Balinese songket, as it offers wide collection of this traditional fabrics.

 While in the neighboring island of Lombok, the Sukarara village in Jonggat district, Central Lombok regency, is also famous for songket making.
 In this village, learning how to weave a good songket is an obligation for the Sasak women.
 Weaving songket is usually done by women during their spare time, and subsequently this traditional skill has enabled them to earn money for their family.

-Further production areas include the east coast of the Malay Peninsula especially in Terengganu, Kelantan, and Brunei.
+In Malaysia production area included the east coast of the Malay Peninsula especially in the city of Kuala Terengganu, Terengganu and the Kota Bharu, Kelantan.